bmassioui/bmassioui/README.md

     <a href="https://www.bouchaibmassioui.com/"><img src="https://img.shields.io/badge/-Blog-050F2C?style=flat-square&logo=RSS&logoColor=white"/></a>
 </p>

+I'm a **.NET Software Engineer** with almost *5* years of experience at various worldwide IT Companies working in agile environment to build and deliver consistently high performance and high quality Software as a Service and Platform as a Service for different areas and purposes to meet our customer needs and businesses.
+I'm specialized in building *Enterprise Software* using the following technologies:
+- *.NET*
+- *Angular*
+- *Blazor*
+- *Azure Cloud*
+- *Azure DevOps*, *Gitlab/Gitlab runners*, *Github/Github actions*.

-I'm a **.NET Software Engineer** with *+4* years professional experience at various worldwide IT Companies.
-Currently, I specialize in building high-quality *Enterprise Software* - Saas & Pass for diverse purposes using *.NET*, *Angular*, *Vue.js*, *Blazor*, *Azure Cloud*, and *Azure DevOps* for managing the application development lifecycle.
-I love a challenge and I'm skilled at progressing from a simple proposal into a well-defined, coded, and tested solution.
+I love challenge and I'm skilled at progressing from a simple proposal into a well-defined, coded, and tested solution.

 ## GitHub Stats